What is a Lasting Power of Attorney?

 Who can prepare an LPA?

-It is very important that specialist legal advice is taken.
+Although you can prepared an LPA yourself we would recommend that specialist legal advice is taken.
 A solicitor is probably best placed to discuss the pros and cons of setting up an LPA with you.
 You can also contact the Office of the Public Guardian for guidance.
 Our solicitors will ensure that all formalities are carried out and will talk you through the paperwork.
 They can act as the “Certificate Provider” and complete the section of the LPA form confirming that you, as the donor, understand what you are doing and are not being influenced by a third party.

 We will ask for names of family or friends who you want to be notified as soon as an application is made to register the LPA – these people are referred to as “Named Persons”.